Leshiro/chess-in-terminal/README.md

 # Chess Alpha ♟️
-A complete **chess engine** from scratch in Python, including legal move validation, game-state management, save/load functionality, and a clean Pygame UI with interactive buttons.
+A complete **chess engine** written from scratch in Python; including legal move validation, game-state management, save/load functionality, and a clean Pygame UI with interactive buttons.

 This project focuses on designing & implementing a complete chess engine, without using external chess libraries.